-Soresides, or Liver Affections .- In all cases of tenderness in the right side, pain under the shoulder blades, aching in the arm sockets and stiffness in cords of the neck, rub vigorously and manipulate. with pressure and a rolling motion, up and down and across the small of the back ; \ press and compress, with all your strength and for fifteen minutes, both sides below the large ribs, knead and roll the bowels, using the pneumogastric remedy immediately after while lying straight upon your back; and every morning, both winter and summer, bath your sides, hips, back, and abdomen in cold rain water.
+Soresides, or Liver Affections.-In all cases of tenderness in the right side, pain under the shoulder blades, aching in the arm sockets and stiffness in cords of the neck, rub vigorously and manipulate, with pressure and a rolling motion, up and down and across the small of the back; press and compress, with all your strength and for fifteen minutes, both sides below the large ribs, knead and roll the bowels, using the pneumogastric remedy immediately after while lying straight upon your back; and every morning, both winter and summer, bath your sides, hips, back, and abdomen in cold rain water.
 The spleen, behind the stomach on the left side, can be by this treatment cured of any disorder.
 The part most thoroughly misrepresented-the harmless and unmurmuring organ most vilified-is the quiet, sleepy, good-natured Liver!
-Persons fall of extra fibrin (excrementitious matter), and with filthy blood in every vein, are foremost in abusing the "liver," and the quack pill-makers concoct doses of aloes, gamboge, colocynth, opium, and ferri phosphas in order to meet the wishes of these "liver" vilifiers and grumblers.
+Persons full of extra fibrin (excrementitious matter), and with filthy blood in every vein, are foremost in abusing the "liver," and the quack pill-makers concoct doses of aloes, gamboge, colocynth, opium, and ferri phosphas in order to meet the wishes of these "liver" vilifiers and grumblers.

 Defects of Conscience.-The names of different colors, like the titles of the sounds and odors and flavors, are the names of sensations awakened in the cerebrum by different motions or vibrations of atoms and forces in the outer world.
 Some persons have auditory nerves not impressible to certain sounds.
 (Such are no musicians.)
-Others are blind to certain kinds of sensations known, for example, as blue or
+Others are blind to certain kinds of sensations known, for example, as blue or purple, etc. (Such are not successful artists.)

-When you can avail yourself of another's hands, do so; but always do for yourself in the sheance of assistance. purple, etc. (Such are not successful artists.)
 Now it is equally certain that some mental structures are insensible to the (spiritual) impressions known as truth, justice, mercy, etc. Such persons make our violent, murderous, and most incorrigible criminals.
-They are unsound or mentally diseased, and should be so classified for discipline and treatment.\ The dynamics of mind are but the dynamics of sense and sensations deepened to their foundations.
+They are unsound or mentally diseased, and should be so classified for discipline and treatment.
+The dynamics of mind are but the dynamics of sense and sensations deepened to their foundations.
 And our criminal and lunatic institutions will never heal and restore humanity until they are founded upon the unchangeable principles of reason, love, and justice.